skx/cpm-dist/A/README.md

   * A simple vi-like editor, source code can be found in [this repository](https://github.com/udo-munk/s/).
 * STAT.COM
   * Show file details; note that currently file-sizes are not correct.

+Note that the assembler presented here is pretty basic, and you should probably prefer the one included in the [C:](../C/), alongside the Aztec C-compiler.